TIMELINE-Phone hacking scandal hits News Corp

 intercepted phone messages while in the pay of the newspaper.

-Aug 10 - Police say they have arrested Greg Miskiw, a senior
+Aug 10 - Police say they have arrested Greg Miskiw, 61, a

 phone-hacking.
 He is the 12th figure to be arrested.